jtmiclat/tippecanoe-docker/README.md

-# Docker image for felt's fork of tippecanoe
+# Docker image for tippecanoe

 ## Usage